SwaroopTha/minitorch_spec_decode/README.md

 ```

 ## References
 <a id="1">[1]</a> Leviathan, Y., Kalman, M. &amp; Matias, Y..
 (2023).
 Fast Inference from Transformers via Speculative Decoding. <i>Proceedings of the 40th International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 202:19274-19286 Available from https://proceedings.mlr.press/v202/leviathan23a.html.

 <a id="2">[2]</a> Chen, C., Borgeaud, S., Irving, G., Lespiau, J. B., Sifre, L., & Jumper, J. (2023).
 Accelerating large language model decoding with speculative sampling. arXiv preprint arXiv:2302.01318.

+### Acknowledgements
+We'd like to thank [Romsto](https://github.com/romsto) for providing an interesting interface that served as a basis for some aspects of this project.